fhidalgor/mutagenesis_visualization/docs/doc5_plotly.rst

 3D scatter plot
 ---------------

-Methods reviewed in this section:
+Classes reviewed in this section:
-    - :meth:`mutagenesis_visualization.Screen.plotly_scatter_3d`
+    - :class:`mutagenesis_visualization.main.plotly.scatter_3d.Scatter3D`

 If there is an available PDB structure, you can input it and the